aarenjvo/Game-Of-BlackJack/README.md

 ## INSPIRATION:

 I am creating this game because growing up, my dad was a blackjack dealer so playing blackjack with my family was a fun activity for us.
-Therefore I am super familiar with this game and am going to enjoy making it as my first game project!
+Therefore I am super familiar with this game and am going to enjoy making it with my own styling.
+I am hoping to achieve a smoothly operating online game.

 ## RULES: